 By Promod Puri

-The contempt for religion in both Communist and democratic-socialist political ideologies is based on a portrayal that usually embodies rituals, customs, and traditions of a religious order.
+The contempt for religion in Communist and democratic-socialist political ideologies is based on a portrayal that usually embodies rituals, customs, and traditions of a religious order.

 Religion has become an official or legal taboo in the political and bureaucratic functioning of secular democracies and socialist regimes.
 Separation of church, temple, mosque, or synagogue from the state is the byword of the current political thinking.

-Modern political pundits and their students or observers have not gone beyond religious customs and beliefs to explore the intelligence and enlightenment generated over the centuries in discernable interpretations that touch every aspect of human endeavors including politics.
+Modern political pundits and their students or observers have not gone beyond religious customs and beliefs to explore the intelligence and enlightenment generated over the centuries in discernable interpretations that touch every aspect of human endeavours, including politics.

-Philosopher T. S. Eliot “believed that democratic societies rejected the influence of an established church at their peril, for in doing so they cut themselves off from the kind of ethical wisdom that can come only from participation in a tradition.
+Philosopher T. S. Eliot “believed that democratic societies rejected the influence of an established church at their peril, for in doing so, they cut themselves off from the kind of ethical wisdom that can come only from participation in a tradition.
 Thus, he argued, such a society would degenerate into tyranny and/or social and cultural fragmentation”.
 (Source: Internet Encyclopedia of Philosophy, Chapter: Religion and Politics).

-It is a fact that the laws of the land with their universal application have been constituted from religious teachings to institute political ideologies.
+It is a fact that the laws of the land, with their universal application, have been constituted from religious teachings to institute political ideologies.